william-Dic/Self-Reflection-Claude/README.md

 - **Conversation State Management**: Track ongoing conversations to enable contextual learning
 - **Testing and Simulation Tools**: Dedicated client for testing the system without Claude Desktop

-## 🛠️ Technical Implementation

-Self-Reflection Claude consists of:

-1. **MCP Server**: Provides tools and resources for autonomous learning
-2. **SQLite Database**: Stores learning scenarios, conversation state, and searchable terms
-3. **Client Application**: For testing and managing the learning database
-4. **Claude Desktop Integration**: For seamless integration with Claude

-## 📊 How It Works

-### Learning Process:

-1. **User Interaction**: User asks a question that Claude might get wrong
-2. **Error Detection**: Claude detects an error (either self-detected or user-corrected)
-3. **Automatic Correction**: Claude provides the correct answer with an explanation
-4. **Background Learning**: The system automatically records the scenario for future reference
-5. **Knowledge Application**: In future conversations, Claude recalls past learnings when faced with similar queries

 ## 💻 Installation

 ### Prerequisites: